-This is an alternative professional experience course that contains a 4 week placement either in an out of area school or an approved educational setting.
+This is a professional experience course that contains a 4 week placement.

 On successful completion of the course students will be able to: